hywang01/SNEL/README.md

 # SNEL
-This is the official pytorch implementation of "Robust Stochastic Neural Ensemble Learning with Noisy Labels for Thoracic Disease Classification".
+This is the official implementation of "Robust Stochastic Neural Ensemble Learning with Noisy Labels for Thoracic Disease Classification".